CatsLover2006/Audiodex/README.md

 - [ ] (Maybe) WMA

 ## Known Issues
-- You can't remove audio files from the database (will be fixed soon)
+- You can't remove audio files from the database via the CLI
+  - Only accessible through GUI or removing backend file
 - Encoded audio has a comment of "0"
+  - Maybe?
+Major backend changes have occured and I'm unsure of if this still applies
 - Slow storage interfaces can cause audio popping
   - Likely due to the decoder being starved for data
   - Doesn't apply to the MP3 audio decoder, which seems to cache the entire file compared to the others streaming the audio off disk
 - ALAC vs AAC detection is weird since they share their container, there's no fix for this
   - Similar situation for detection in the OGG container, but there's only one supported playback mode within this container so it's just to avoid throwing errors
+- Gain system is partially dependent on format and system
+  - No way to fix this, it's entirely dependent on implementation
+- Due to no way to test on Windows or Linux, there's no way to test if a system config specific to macOS will crash Windows/Linux systems
+  - Specific to GUI interface

 ## Lucky Breaks
 - jaudiotagger handles most of the ID3 metadata I care about